tailwindlabs/tailwindcss/source/docs/text-color.blade.md

 @endslot
 @endcomponent

-Hover utilities can also be combined with responsive utilities by adding the responsive `{screen}:` prefix *before* the `focus:` prefix.
+Hover utilities can also be combined with responsive utilities by adding the responsive `{screen}:` prefix *before* the `hover:` prefix.

 ```html
 <button class="... md:text-blue md:hover:text-blue-dark ...">Button</button>